shreya8800/SportsBuddy/README.md

 ##Technologies Used

-1.Frontend:
+1. Frontend:

     HTML

     CSS

     JavaScript

-2.Backend/Database:
+ 2 .Backend/Database:
     Firebase (used as real time database for storing user data,sport events,and messages)

 ##Folder distribution